jim0sturges/pdsnd_github/README.md

 to demonstrate version control using git and collaboration capabilities using github.

 ##### Personal observations
-I thought Udacity's intro to git was very helpful.
-I have been working with python for a while but never found time to learn about git and using git hub.
+- I thought Udacity's intro to git was very helpful.
+I have been working with python for a while but never found
+- time to learn about git and using git hub.

+- I am interested to see if this can be used with jupyter notebooks.
+I'm sure if possible it there is information can be
+- found through internet search

 ### Files used
 ##### Code File: